Richard Been Stannard: Victoria Cross

 Stannard was 37 years old, and a lieutenant in the Royal Naval Reserve during the Second World War when the following deed took place for which he was awarded the Victoria Cross (VC).

 From 28 April to 2 May 1940 at Namsos, Norway, HMT Arab survived 31 bombing attacks in five days.
 On one occasion during this period Lieutenant Stannard and two of his crew tackled for two hours a fire on the jetty caused by a bomb igniting ammunition.
 Part of the jetty was saved, which proved invaluable at the subsequent evacuation.
 Later feats included the destruction of an enemy bomber whose pilot, thinking that he had HMT Arab at his mercy, ordered that she be steered into captivity.

-In the London Gazette of 5 December 1944, Stannard was mentioned in despatches for distinguished service while commanding HMS Peacock in the protection of convoys to North Russia in the face of attacks by U-boats.
+In the London Gazette of 5 December 1944, Stannard was Mentioned in Despatches for distinguished “services while ..(Commanding) H.M.
+Ship … Peacock … in the protection of convoys to North Russia in the face of attacks by U-boats.”

 Later life

 Before and after the war Stannard settled in Essex before later emigrating to Australia.
 He died in Sydney on 22 July 1977.
 The local council erected a blue plaque to him on his former house in The Avenue, Loughton, Essex.
-In his birth town of Blyth, Northumberland a multi-use building has been given the name Richard Stannard House (1999).
+In his birth town of Blyth, Northumberland a multi-use building on Bridge Street has been given the name Richard Stannard House (1999), and there is a blue plaque displayed there.